tonethar/IGME-330-Master/notes/HW-technobabble-2.md

 <hr>

 ## V. Submission
-- make sure everthing still works!
+- make sure everything still works!
 - make sure that all the files are in a containing folder
 - see myCourses for submission instructions